Really Love (KSI song)

 "Really Love" is a song by British YouTuber and rapper KSI from his second studio album, All Over the Place.
 The song features guest vocals from British singer-songwriter Craig David and production from British DJ and record producer Digital Farm Animals.
 It was released for digital download and streaming by RBC Records and BMG on 23 October 2020 as the lead single from the album.
 A UK garage and dance-pop track, its lyrics describe the confusion and misunderstanding of love and question whether the love that one is experiencing is real.

 "Really Love" received positive reviews from music critics, who commonly praised David's infectious chorus and KSI's confident and energetic verses.
-The song charted at number three in the United Kingdom, where it has been certified gold by the British Phonographic Industry (BPI), and further charted in seven other countries.
+The song charted at number three in the United Kingdom, where it has been certified platinum by the British Phonographic Industry (BPI), and further charted in seven other countries.
 An accompanying music video was released on 23 October 2020.
 The winter-themed video stars the three artists, dressed in full winter gear, at a ski resort.